Chapter 5.40

 A. Licensing.

 1. License Requirement.
-Any person owning, keeping, harboring, or having custody of any dog or cat over six months of age within this municipality must obtain a license as herein provided.
+Any person owning any dog or cat over six months of age within this municipality must obtain a license as herein provided.

 2. Application.
 Written application for licenses, which shall include name and address of applicant, description of the animal, the appropriate fee, and rabies certificate issued by a licensed veterinarian or anti-rabies clinic, shall be made to the licensing authority.

 3. License Period.
-If not revoked, licenses for the keeping of dogs and cats shall be valid for a period of one year.
-Such license will be renewed annually.
-The annual licensing period shall begin on January 1st.
+Licenses for the keeping of dogs and cats shall be valid for the term of the animal’s rabies vaccination.

 4. Circumstances Requiring Application.
 Applications for licenses must be made within 30 days after obtaining a dog or cat six months of age or older, or when a cat or dog in one’s possession becomes six months of age.
 This requirement does not apply to a nonresident keeping a dog or cat within the municipality for 90 days or less.

 5. Exceptions.
-License fees shall not be required for certified governmental police dogs or service animals.
-They shall be licensed for identification purposes.
+Certified governmental police dogs and service animals shall be licensed for identification purposes.
+License fees shall not be required.

 6. Additional Regulations.
 The licensing authority may promulgate other regulations governing the issuance of licenses.
 Such regulations may include requirements for human care of animals and other requirements consistent with this chapter and other applicable law.
 The licensing authority may amend such regulations from time to time as is deemed desirable for the preservation of the public health and welfare and to prevent animal cruelty.

 7. Tags.
-Upon acceptance of the license application, fee, and agreement to follow all applicable regulations, the licensing authority shall issue a durable tag, stamped with an identifying number and the year of issuance.
+Upon acceptance of the license application, fee, and agreement to follow all applicable regulations, the licensing authority shall issue a durable tag, stamped with an identifying number.
 Tags should be designed so that they may be conveniently fastened or riveted to the animal’s collar or harness.
-Dogs and cats must wear the identification tags issued for them, and not that of any other, at all times when off their owners’ premises.
-The licensing authority shall maintain a record of the identifying numbers of all tags issued and shall make this record available to the public at all times.
+Dogs and cats must wear the identification tags issued for them at all times when off their owners’ premises.
+The licensing authority shall maintain a record of the identifying numbers of all tags issued.

 8. Fee Schedule.
 Licensing fees shall be set by city council and recorded by resolution.

-9. Duplicate Licenses.
-A duplicate license may be obtained upon payment of a replacement fee, set by city council and recorded by resolution.
+9. Replacement Licenses.
+A license may be obtained upon payment of a replacement fee, set by city council and recorded by resolution.

 5.40.030 Disease control.